-With so much new information and jargon within the industry, it is important to understand some of the keywords that will be constantly used by the CME team or that you will find in our articles.
+With so much new information and jargon within the industry, it is important to understand some of the keywords that will be constantly used by the Comms & Design team or that you will find in our articles.

 Backline: A backline usually refers to the non-instrumental sound-system equipment, like amps and speaker cabinets, that you need to play a gig.
 In many cases, depending on the gig and venue, it can also include instruments like drums (often minus the breakables) and keyboards